asilarda/Autonomous-Driving-Carla-RL/README.md

 **the sim should be running before starting the train.py script**

 ### There only exists builds for Linux and Windows.
-However there are issue on GitHub on how to build it on MacOS here:
+However there are issues on GitHub on how to build it on MacOS here:

 https://github.com/carla-simulator/carla/issues/150